openKolibri/halo-90/readme.md

 ### Physical Assembly

-The earwire is attached with jewelery pliers through the hole.
+The earwire is attached with jewelry pliers through the hole.
 The 1mm hole is made for up to `0.8 mm` wire over `20 ga`.
 Gold plated french hooks are used. these are commonly available as jewelry findings.

 ![IMG-frenchEarwire]